 I think my first reason parallels the apocryphal story of George Mallory when asked why he wanted to climb Everest: “because its there!”
 I love a challenge, and the lure of a fresh challenge calls me like a siren’s song.
 The challenge is there.
 Sir Edmund Hillary rose to the challenge and is credited as the first climber to summit Everest, of his challenge, he said: “it is not the mountain we conquer, but ourselves.”
 In pursuit of this goal, I conquer myself.

 But what does that mean for me?
-For one, I want to push my body to its extremes.
+For one, I want to push my body to its extremes; push myself to what we call the Pain Cave.
 I’ve done half marathons on road and trail.
 I’ve done a marathon.
 I’ve completed five half Ironmans.
 Nothing makes you feel you have conquered your body like covering 70+ miles by swimming, biking, and running.
 I want that same feeling from conquering the trail.

 I’m also aware that every body comes with a clock.
 It begins to tick with the first lungful of air and the second hand moves until… it doesn’t.
 I’m rounding the corner on forty and while my doctor tells me I’m in excellent health and have the body of a woman half my age, my knees creak as I climb the stairs.
 My shoulders have been through more round of physical therapy than I can count.
 I recognize that while I’m in great shape, it won’t last forever, and I want to chase down my adventures while I still have spring in my step.